 The findings suggest that moving within the camps is generally possible for people living there, except in certain risky areas like bush zones.
 However, leaving the camp is restricted due to travel rules and difficulties in obtaining necessary travel documents.
 Notably, participants reported challenges linked to corruption in the process of obtaining travel documents, where bribes were seen as a means to expedite the process.
 The analysis of recent population movements highlights a steady influx of new arrivals and some people returning.
 Additionally, movement within the camp and to other camps occurs.
-Departures are driven by resettlement, voluntary repatriation, movement to other camps, and migration to different countries.
+Departures are driven by resettlement, voluntary repatriation, movement to other camps, and migration to different countries, showcasing diverse reasons for leaving the camp.